Semgrepignore v2 reference

 looked up in the current folder.

-Semgrep determines the project root for each scanning root by first
+Semgrep determines the project root for each scan root by first

-obtaining the real path (physical path) to the scanning root.
+obtaining the real path (physical path) to the scan root.
 Then,

 Semgrep searches up the file hierarchy for a .git